Chelsea Brady

+Melvin reprised the role on September 7, 2023, as part of a memorial episode dedicated to John Aniston's Victor Kiriakis.

 Storylines

 Chelsea Brady is born onscreen as Georgia Reed Brady on May 22, 1998, in Louisiana.
 Chelsea is the long-lost daughter of Billie Reed and Bo Brady, who is initially buried in the bayou as Georgia Reed Brady in May 1998.
 The truth comes out when Chelsea's illegally adoptive parents are killed in a car accident and blood tests reveal her true lineage.
 Billie immediately steps in to care for Chelsea.
 In 2006, Chelsea changes her last name to Brady, her biological father's last name.

 As Abigail Deveraux's best friend, Chelsea is a bad influence.
 She encourages Abby to smoke, drink, and lie often to her mother.
 She also has a few driving incidents, including having her license revoked.
 Of course, the most serious accident results in the death of Zack Brady — her half-brother, whom she hits while she is text messaging and driving simultaneously, thus incurring the wrath of Hope Brady and half-brother Shawn Brady.

 Chelsea is involved with Max Brady, who keeps Chelsea's secret about accidentally killing Zack.
 Chelsea is also obsessed with older men including Patrick Lockhart, who is conveniently staying at Abby's house.
 Seeing Billie Reed as her biggest competition, Chelsea hates her, that is, until she learned that Billie is actually her mother.

 After all the bad things Chelsea does, she desperately wants to change.
 While serving her community service at the hospital, a gloved hand leaves a file for Chelsea to discover.
 The file says that Claire Brady is not her cousin, the daughter of Philip Kiriakis, but actually her half-niece, Shawn's daughter.
 Thinking she is doing the right thing, Chelsea leaves the file in Shawn's cubicle for him to find while he lies unconscious from alcohol poisoning.
 She feels letting him know he is Claire's father will give him a reason to live.

 Belle and Shawn discover the file when he wakes up and they think the file is fraudulent because they do not remember sleeping together.
 The file is dusted for fingerprints and it is discovered that, apart from Shawn and Belle, Chelsea's are the only other fingerprints on the file.
 Bo arrests Chelsea, and Max blows up when he finds out, immediately dumping her.
 Bo decides that the only way to prove that Chelsea is guilty is to run the DNA test on Shawn to see if he is Claire's biological father.
 The tests come back positive and, in this turn of events, the charges are dropped.